How to write accessible web content

 Lists help people scan content, understand information, and navigate pages.

-Assistive technologies can identify lists and announce how information is grouped, including how many items they contain.
-This helps people understand the structure and move through content efficiently.
+Assistive tools can identify lists and announce how items are grouped, including how many items they contain.
+This helps people understand structure and move through content efficiently.

 Do: